Sport in Pakistan: Mountaineering

-Lt.Col Abdul Jabbar Bhatti, Col Sher Khan, and Meherban Karim are Pakistan's most experienced mountaineers.

 Pakistan Alpine Institute is the pioneer of "big wall climbing" in Pakistan.
 Pakistan's First Big Wall Climbing Expedition has been completed by Imran Junaidi and Usman Tariq in September 2013.

 Samina Baig is the first Pakistani woman and the third Pakistani to climb Mount Everest.
 She is also the youngest Muslim woman to climb Everest, having done so at the age of 21.
 Samina is also the first Pakistani woman and the first Muslim to climb the seven summits.
+Naila Kiani is the first Pakistani woman to summit 12 of the 14 eight-thousanders.
+She is one of the ten mountaineers worldwide and the only Pakistani who climbed multiple (7 peaks) above 8000m in less than six months.
+Kiani is also the fastest Pakistani (male or female) to climb all twelve 8,000-metre peaks in less than three years.

 Weightlifting

-The Pakistan Weightlifting Federation was formed in 1953.
+The Pakistan Weightlifting Federation was formed in 1947.
 Pakistan has picked up several medals over the years in weightlifting.

-In the 2021 World Weightlifting Championships in Tashkent, Talha Talib won the bronze medal in the 67 kg category by lifting 143 kg in the snatch event.
+At the 2021 World Weightlifting Championships in Tashkent, Talha Talib won the bronze medal in the 67 kg category by lifting 143 kg in the snatch event.
 This was Pakistan's first-ever medal at the World Weightlifting Championships.
 Talha was brought into the limelight at the 2020 Tokyo Olympics, where he finished fifth in the men's 67 kg event.
 This was Pakistan's first top 5 position at the Olympics since 1988 in sports other than field hockey.

-Shujauddin Malik won a gold medal at the 2006 Commonwealth Games, followed by Nooh Dastgir Butt, who broke Commonwealth Games records as he won the gold medal at the 2022 Commonwealth Games.
+Shujauddin Malik won a gold medal at the 2006 Commonwealth Games, followed by Nooh Dastgir Butt, who broke Commonwealth Games record and won the gold medal at the 2022 Commonwealth Games.